 ■ Statistical Appendices

-The April consumer sentiment index (CSI) improved 1.8 points to 101.6, a fifth increase in a row, and the business sentiment index (BSI) improved 2 points to 75, the outlook for May climbing 1 point to 77.
+The consumer sentiment index (CSI) improved 4.2 points in June to 81.8.
+The business sentiment index (BSI) for the manufacturing sector improved 2 points to 51, and the BSI outlook for July went up 2 point to 51.

-The cyclical indicator of the coincident composite index fell 0.1 points in March, as well as the cyclical indicator of the leading composite index, to 98.5 and 98.2, respectively.
+The cyclical indicator of the coincident composite index for May fell 0.8 points to 96.5, and the cyclical indicator of the leading composite index dropped 0.3 points to 98.9.